ryanallen/words-of-my-perfect-teacher/README.md

 *tshangs pa* In Buddhism Brahmā is not considered as an eternal deity but as the ruler of the gods of the World of Form.

 ## Brahma-world
-*tshang pa'i 'jig rten*, Skt. *brahmaloka*, in general, all the form and formless worlds.
+*tshang pa'i 'jig rten*, Skt. *brahmāloka*, in general, all the form and formless worlds.

 ## Brahmin
 *bram ze*, one of the four castes in ancient Indian society, the priestly caste.